The Android Platform Security Model (2023): Android background and scope

 \subsection{Threat model}

-Threat models for mobile devices are different from those commonly used for desktop or server operating systems for two major reasons: by definition, mobile devices are easily lost or stolen, and they connect to untrusted networks as part of their expected usage.
-At the same time, by being close to users at most times, they are also exposed to even more privacy sensitive data than many other categories of devices.
-Recent work~\cite{art-wiley-scn-2014} previously introduced a layered threat model for mobile devices which we adopt for discussing the Android security model within the scope of this paper, but (where meaningful) order threats in each category with lower numbers representing more constrained and higher numbers more capable adversarial settings:
+Threat models for mobile devices are extended from those commonly used for desktop or server operating systems for two major reasons: by definition, mobile devices are easily lost or stolen, and they connect to untrusted networks as part of their expected usage.
+At the same time, by being close to users at most times, they are also exposed to more privacy sensitive data than many other categories of devices.
+Therefore, modern mobile device platforms, among other extensions, primarily tend to assign less trust to locally installed applications than traditional desktop operating systems, which may be argued to not have sufficiently adapted to the changed threat landscape.\footnote{Newer (Linux) desktop operating systems have started adopting some of the concepts like read-only system images and sandboxed applications as well, although the basic association of permissions to the logged-in user account is still problematic under the threat of actively malicious local applications.} Recent work~\cite{art-wiley-scn-2014} previously introduced a layered threat model for mobile devices which we adopt for discussing the Android security model within the scope of this paper; however, where meaningful, we order threats in each category with lower numbers representing more constrained and higher numbers more capable adversarial settings: